Medical doctor: Terminology

+British and Commonwealth
-Around the world the term physician refers to a specialist in internal medicine or one of its many sub-specialties (especially as opposed to a specialist in surgery).
-This meaning of physician conveys a sense of expertise in treatment by drugs or medications, rather than by the procedures of surgeons.

-This term is at least nine hundred years old in English: physicians and surgeons were once members of separate professions, and traditionally were rivals.
+The British meaning of the term physician is the original one, and is used in opposition to surgeon, which refers to a specialist in surgery.
+This meaning of physician conveys a sense of expertise in treatment with drugs, rather than with the manual procedures used by a surgeon.
+The English word physician is at least nine hundred years old: physicians and surgeons were once members of separate professions, and traditionally were rivals.
 The Shorter Oxford English Dictionary, third edition, gives a Middle English quotation making this contrast, from as early as 1400: "O Lord, whi is it so greet difference betwixe a cirugian and a physician."
 Henry VIII granted a charter to the London Royal College of Physicians in 1518.
 It was not until 1540 that he granted the Company of Barber-Surgeons (ancestor of the Royal College of Surgeons) its separate charter.
 In the same year, the English monarch established the Regius Professorship of Physic at the University of Cambridge.
 Newer universities would probably describe such an academic as a professor of internal medicine.
 Hence, in the 16th century, physic meant roughly what internal medicine does now.

-Currently, a specialist physician in the United States may be described as an internist.
-Another term, hospitalist, was introduced in 1996, to describe US specialists in internal medicine who work largely or exclusively in hospitals.
-Such 'hospitalists' now make up about 19% of all US general internists, who are often called general physicians in Commonwealth countries.

-This original use, as distinct from surgeon, is common in most of the world including the United Kingdom and other Commonwealth countries (such as Australia, Bangladesh, India, New Zealand, Pakistan, South Africa, Sri Lanka, and Zimbabwe), as well as in places as diverse as Brazil, Hong Kong, Indonesia, Japan, Ireland, and Taiwan.
-In such places, the more general English terms doctor or medical practitioner are prevalent, describing any practitioner of medicine (whom an American would likely call a physician, in the broad sense).
-In Commonwealth countries, specialist pediatricians and geriatricians are also described as specialist physicians who have sub-specialized by age of patient rather than by organ system.
+This original use is common in much of the world including the United Kingdom and other Commonwealth countries (such as Australia, Bangladesh, India, New Zealand, Pakistan, South Africa, Sri Lanka, and Zimbabwe), as well as in places as diverse as Brazil, Hong Kong, Indonesia, Japan, Ireland, and Taiwan.
+In such places, the more general terms doctor or medical practitioner are used to describe any person whose practises medicine.
+In Britain, the use of the term "doctor" for medical practitioners is a courtesy and does not indicate possession of a doctorate; British doctors must have a Bachelor of Medicine, Bachelor of Surgery to practise.
+Community-oriented providers of primary care are called general practitioners, commonly abbreviated to GP.